International X-ray Observatory

 Program(s):Physics of the Cosmos

-The International X-ray Observatory (IXO) is a new X-ray telescope with joint participation from NASA, the European Space Agency (ESA), and Japan's Aerospace Exploration Agency (JAXA).
-This project supersedes both NASA's Constellation-X and ESA's XEUS mission concepts.
+The International X-ray Observatory (IXO) was an X-ray astronomy mission with joint participation from NASA, the European Space Agency (ESA), and the Japan Aerospace Exploration Agency (JAXA).
+IXO was a merger of NASA's Constellation-X and ESA's XEUS mission concepts.

-The X-ray instruments under study for the IXO concept include: a wide field imaging detector, a high-spectral-resolution imaging spectrometer (calorimeter), a hard X-ray imaging detector, a grating spectrometer, a high timing resolution spectrometer, and a polarimeter.
-The IXO mission concept is being submitted to the U.S. Decadal Survey committee and to ESA's Cosmic Vision process.
+The X-ray instruments under study for the IXO concept included: a wide field imaging detector, a high-spectral-resolution imaging spectrometer (calorimeter), a hard X-ray imaging detector, a grating spectrometer, a high timing resolution spectrometer, and a polarimeter.
+The IXO mission concept was submitted to the 2010 U.S. Decadal Survey committee and to ESA's Cosmic Vision process.

 - ESA IXO Website - http://sci.esa.int/science-e/www/area/index.cfm?fareaid=103